hexbatch/apple-core/v1/docs/core/step-5-types/type-overview.md

 ## Naming rules

-Token types must have a name, but the name must start with the username that created it, followed by a dot.
+Token types must have a name, this can be anything unique to that user.
-Then something for the word 'type', another dot, then the name must be unique
+When using that name to search, then its qualified by the username, seperated by a dot.

 ## allowed creators